citp/privacy-policy-historical/s/sm/sma/smartsheet.com.md

-> *The following text is extracted and transformed from the smartsheet.com privacy policy that was archived on 2015-06-22.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20150622073905id_/http%3A//www.smartsheet.com/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the smartsheet.com privacy policy that was archived on 2015-12-28.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20151228182507id_/https%3A//www.smartsheet.com/privacy) for the most accurate reproduction.*

-# Privacy Policy | Smartsheet
+# Smartsheet Privacy Policy | Smartsheet

 Updated policy: Effective on December 5, 2014